-E.2b Reasons for the Proceeds from the issue of the Bonds will be used for investments into existing properties, offer and use of e.g. further development of Postimaja and next stage of Domus Pro.
-Proceeds can partially proceeds also be used for possible future acquisitions.
-E.3 Terms and Issue date: 20 December 2018. conditions of the Redemption Date: 8 May 2023. offering Aggregate nominal value of the Bonds: EUR 10,000,000.
+E.2b Reasons for the offer Proceeds from the issue of the Bonds will be used mainly for new acquisitions and also to invest and use of proceeds into expansion of existing properties.
+E.3 Terms and conditions Issue date: 15 May 2019. of the offering Redemption Date: 8 May 2023.
+Aggregate nominal value of the Bonds: EUR 10,000,000.
 Interest payment dates: quarterly in arrears on each 8 February, 8 May, 8 August and 8 November.
 Interest: 4.25 per cent per annum.
 At the Issue Date, the yield to maturity of the Bonds at the Issue Price of 100% was 4.25 per cent per annum.
 Redemption: at par, bullet, on the Redemption Date.
 Minimum subscription amount: EUR 100,000.
 Register of the Bonds: Nasdaq CSD SE.
 Applicable law: Estonian law.
 E.4 Material and Interests of the Sole Bookrunner: Business interest customary in the financial markets.
-The conflicting interests Sole Bookrunner will be paid a fee by the Issuer in respect of the issue of the Bonds.
+The Sole conflicting interests Bookrunner will be paid a fee by the Issuer in respect of the issue of the Bonds.
 The Management Company is not aware of any conflicts of interests related to the Bonds.
-E.7 Expenses charged The Issuer will not charge any expenses to the investor with respect to issuance of the to the investor Bonds.
-The Issuer shall pay any registration fee and other public fees accruing in connection with the Initial Bond Issue or a Subsequent Bond Issue, but not in respect of trading in the secondary market (except to the extent required by applicable law), and shall deduct at source any applicable withholding tax payable pursuant to law.
-The Issuer shall not be liable to reimburse any registration fee or public fee or to gross-up any payments under the Terms and Conditions of the Bonds by virtue of any withholding tax. ۱ 1
+E.7 Expenses charged to The Issuer will not charge any expenses to the investor with respect to issuance of the Bonds.
+The the investor Issuer shall pay any registration fee and other public fees accruing in connection with the Initial Bond Issue or a Subsequent Bond Issue, but not in respect of trading in the secondary market (except to the extent required by applicable law), and shall deduct at source any applicable withholding tax payable pursuant to law.
+The Issuer shall not be liable to reimburse any registration fee or public fee or to gross-up any payments under the Terms and Conditions of the Bonds by virtue of any withholding tax.